Spot Collins: Coaching and later life

 With his professional football career over, Collins was hired as head football coach at Southwestern University in the spring of 1948.
-He coached the Pirates for two years, for a combined 8–10–2 record, before leaving for the military again in 1951.
-He served in the Korean War, where he earned the Bronze Star Medal.
+He coached the Pirates for two years, for a combined 9–10–2 record, before the school disbanded the program.

+Shortly thereafter he left for the military again in 1951.
+He served in the Korean War as a Marine Captain, where he earned the Bronze Star Medal.
 He was one of only 14 NFL players to serve in both World War II and the Korean War.

-After returning from the war, Collins was hired as the head coach at Vernon High School from 1952 to 1954, where his teams posted a combined record of 14–13–3.
-He earned a master's degree in education from Texas in 1954 and then entered the insurance industry in Austin in 1956 where he worked until his retirement.
+After returning from the war, Collins served as the head coach at Vernon High School from 1952 to 1954, where his teams posted a combined record of 14–13–3.
+He earned a master's degree in education from Texas in 1954 and, after being dismissed from Vernon in 1955, entered the insurance industry in Austin in 1956 where he worked until his retirement.

 Collins died on March 26, 1996, in Temple, Texas, and was buried at Austin Memorial Park Cemetery.

 He was inducted into the Southwestern University Athletics Hall of Fame in 1997.